 Signs and symptoms of pyogenic granuloma

 The granuloma begins as a small lesion growing rapidly and the duration lasts for a couple of weeks.
-It becomes raised, reddish and is characteristically lesser than 20 millimeters.
-It may be smooth topped, or may have a rough surface, more so, if it bleeding a lot.

 Common sites for pyogenic granuloma are – fingers, hands, face, neck, lips, eyelids and genitals.
 Rarely, they may develop in the eye on conjunctiva or cornea.
-In pregnant women, they usually grow on their gums.

 Causes Of Pyogenic Granuloma

 A pyogenic granuloma develops after an injury, but the exact reason is not precisely known yet.
+Bug bite is another significant cause for their development.
+Scratching the skin frequently or roughly triggers granuloma formation too.

 Hormonal changes in the body during pregnancy may also be the cause for development of pyogenic granulomas.
 Certain drugs and medications too are known to set off a granuloma formation.